 Why is this so important?
 Well, like a child learning to run, you’ve got to learn to walk first.
-Relating this back to my experiences in product development, the most common brief we receive falls into this trap:
+Relating this back to my experiences in product development (which mostly revolved around 3d print UK), the most common brief we receive falls into this trap:

 I’ve learnt to embrace these sorts of enquiries because they often turn into some really exciting projects, but at the same time it can be frustrating because the two most important factors are often omitted:

 - Whose behaviour do we need to change in order to meet these goals (users)

 Sound obvious?
 Maybe so but when I ask these questions, they’re the ones my clients struggle with the most, from startups to established organisations, it’s common across the board.
 People struggle because they describe things in terms of ‘features’ or ‘technology’ because that’s the currency they think in.
 But scratch beneath the surface and there’s less clarity of what success looks like (the goal/s are not defined) so there’s no way of measuring anything and then there’s also a lack of understanding of what people are needed to help success happen (target audience) resulting in an inability to target the right people.